aezzat3/aezzat3/README.md

-- 👋 Hi, I’m Ahmed Ezzat
+- 👋 Hi, I’m Ahmed Ezzat, specialized mobile applications development.
--  I am an Egyptian software engineer 🇪🇬 specialized mobile applications development 💻.
 I am currently working as a software engineer for Vodafone (_VOIS) company.
 I am looking forward to learn more and more and become better in my career and life.
 I’m currently learning Typescript and node js wait me 👌🏻😁